 In most critical areas, the recovery team consists mainly of dedicated recovery team managers with recovery team leaders in charge.
 The recovery team should be capable of performing and monitoring all the essential tasks of a department at the same time.

-The Recovery Team leaders are obligated to ensure that each member of the Recovery Team and his substitutes participate in the assessments and evaluations of the system and business process conducted by the Disaster Recovery Centre (DRC).
+The Recovery Team leaders responsible are obligated to ensure that each member of the Recovery Team and his substitutes participate in the assessments and evaluations of the system and business process conducted by the Disaster Recovery Centre (DRC).

 Defining a Business Continuity Plan

-It also outlines the steps a company should take in the event of an unexpected disruption, such as a natural disaster, cyber-attack, or pandemic.
+It also outlines the steps a company should take in the event of an unexpected business disruption, such as a natural disaster, cyber-attack, or pandemic.

 Who should be included in your business continuity planning?

-Business continuity plans are essential to protect an organization against almost all unforeseen disaster events.
+Business continuity and recovery plans are essential to protect an organization against almost all unforeseen disaster events.
 Many companies do not take into account the IT elements of their own business processes, such as disaster recovery and backup.

 Business Continuity Impact Analysis